Prathikshhaa25/Prathikshhaa25/README.md

 ## 👋 About Me

-I'm a **Computer Science Engineering** student at **PSG Institute of Technology and Applied Research**, driven by a genuine curiosity for how software can solve real, human problems — not just run in a demo.
+A passionate **Computer Science and Engineering** student with a strong foundation in programming, data structures, and database systems — eager to apply technical skills to solve practical problems and build innovative solutions.

 My work spans **Artificial Intelligence**, **Full Stack Development**, and **Android Development**.
 I like taking a project from a rough idea to something people can actually use: designing the architecture, wiring up the backend, and polishing the experience until it feels right.